Fernando-Cusco/Opencv-Project/README.md

 You can find much more about how to use this project in our video [Video-Youtube](https://youtu.be/qvLOYSiZnyE)

 ## Conclusion ✒️
+Overall, after working and implementing certain libraries, some of which are used for image processing and such as figures, colors and pixels and so on.
+In modern applications, since functionality is a key element, rapidly increasing demand for such tools such as:
+•	Facial Recognition
+•	Recognition and Identification based on categorization such as colors, shapes and so on.

 ## Author ✒️